-Forget the gym!
-There's so much to do outside, from running to hiking to swimming, that you can save your money on that monthly membership and sweat it out in the sunshine.
-Biking is the perfect Spring and Summer sport, because moving at a faster pace means you'll stay much cooler than if you were walking or running.
+There's so much to do outside, from running to hiking to swimming, you don't need a fancy gym membership to sweat it out in the sunshine.
+Biking is the perfect spring and summer sport because moving at a faster pace means you'll stay much cooler than if you were walking or running.
+Plus, if you're looking for a more active way to get around town, a bike may be the perfect option.
 If you've never bought a bike before, here's a simple guide to help you get your first set of wheels.

 Choose Your Ride

-Before even setting foot in a bike shop, you need to figure out what you want to use the bike for.
+Before even setting foot in a bike shop, figure out what you want to use the bike for.
 This will determine what kind of bike you get, and here's a general list:

-Comfort bikes (also called Cruisers): If you're into a relaxed ride, maybe cruising around the park or taking a leisurely Sunday ride on the bike path, you'll appreciate the wide tires for a smooth ride, the comfy bike seat, and the upright sitting position.
-These are great for flat surfaces like pavement or dirt, since they only have a few gears.
+Comfort bikes (also called cruisers): If you're into a relaxed ride, maybe cruising around the park or taking a leisurely Sunday ride on the bike path, you'll appreciate the wide tires for a smooth ride, the larger comfy bike seat, and the upright sitting position.
+These are great for flat surfaces like pavement or dirt since they only have a few gears.